frankalbenesius/holiday-poster-2019-client/README.md

 ## TODO

-- POSTER VIEW:
+SUNDAY TODO -

-  - zoom out poster on wide screens
+- make it responsive
 - swipes to navigate squares & maybe zoom out
-- UI:
-  - make it responsive
-  - show a weird message when it's in portrait
-- POSTER DESIGN:
-  - design header of poster, upload it
-- MISC:
 - create "test" recipient list for work testing
   - create printouts for work testing on monday
+- create a first-draft of final recipient list

+* POSTER DESIGN:
+  - design better header of poster, upload it
+* MISC:
   - remember to change the localstorage key for passphrases before production
-- POSTCARDS:
+* POSTCARDS:
   - design postcard illustration for plotting
   - design postcard context for plotting
   - finalize list of recipients & their passphrases